zielmicha/markdown-to-terminal/README.md

 #### Natasha's own extensions

-`nat_html` and `nat_xhtml` implement on top of Discount extensions some things that I need to convert losslessly my existing HTML into extended markdown.
+`nat_html` and `nat_xhtml` implement (on top of Discount extensions) some things that I need to losslessly convert my existing HTML into extended markdown.

 Here is a list of these extensions: